SpaceXpanse/Hackathons/Enter-the-SpaceXpanse-Multiverse/README.md

    Examples:
    - Simple decentralized chat program.
    - Simple NFT creation program.
-   - A wallet that uses the ROD blockchain's arbitrary names' system, eg. p/yourname, instead of the accounts's addresses.
+   - A wallet that uses the ROD blockchain's arbitrary name system, eg. p/yourname, instead of the accounts's addresses.
    - A simple puzzle game in which users can solve puzzles, complete levels, and compete with others for high scores.
    - Implement the libspex library into the Metaverse Simulator and give some reward in ROD coins when the user reaches a stable Earth's orbit.